KnowEnG/KN_Builder/docs/readme.rst

     git clone https://github.com/KnowEnG/KnowNet_Pipeline_Tools
     cd KnowNet_Pipeline_Tools

 .. note:: Depending on your setup, some of the following commands may require root.
-This is because docker by default does not allow nonroot processes to start jobs.
+This is because docker by default does not allow non-root processes to start jobs.
 In addition, the jobs are run as root inside docker, so all the output and intermediate files will be created as root.

 Then, running the pipeline is as simple as running :code:`make`: